capitalone/rubicon-ml/notebooks/README.md

 cells executed in order.
 These example notebooks are rendered as-is within the [documentation](https://capitalone.github.io/rubicon-ml/examples.html).

-To develope examples off the latest on the `main` branch, use the "rubicon-ml-dev" environment in `environment.yml` at the root of the rubicon-ml repository.
+To develop examples off the latest on the `main` branch, use the "rubicon-ml-dev" environment in `environment.yml` at the root of the rubicon-ml repository.

 ```